-- As an example, when hiring our graphic designer, the first interview started with me opening up a browser window and conducting a tour of Unito’s various pages.
-The start of the interview was much more about “Here are our properties.
+- As an example, when hiring a graphic designer, i’ll start by up a browser window and conducting a tour of Unito’s various pages.
+The start of the interview is much more about “Here are our properties.
 Here are the problems with our design.
-Here is what I want to do to solve them.” and then I started a discussion around that topic.
+Here is what I want to do to solve them.”
+Then begins the discussion around that topic.

 - Once the candidate understands the problems in detail, it’s a good time to ask them to provide examples of similar problems they may have solved in their past work experience.

 - About 8% of applicants make it to the second interview.

 - In person.